pro648/LearnGit/cersei.md

 If someone is planning on making our losses their gains, I want to hear it.

 Everyone who isn't us is an enemy.

+The more people you love, the weaker you are.